Social value of work. Human values in social psychology

 Tasks:

-creation of conditions for turning to one's own value-semantic sphere;
+creating conditions for addressing one’s own value-semantic sphere;

 formation of the priority of spiritual values over material ones.

-Now we will conduct a game that is primarily of a meaningful nature, it will help us to reveal the topic of our lesson.
+Now we will play a game that is primarily of a meaningful nature; it will help you and me to reveal the topic of our lesson.

 Target: introduction to the topic, creating a working atmosphere.